-This is not just to the animals benefits but to your own.
-Here are a some examples to consider when making the decision of how to deal with your unwanted house guest.
+Bat Control in Houston is not just for the animal’s benefits but for your own.
+Here are some examples to consider when making the decision of how to deal with your unwanted house guest.

 In contrast, methods like repellent sprays, fences, and other barriers often prove to be better long term solutions.
 In fact, improper disposal of animal carcasses can attract scavengers, increasing your frustration.
 Imagine removing an unwanted squirrel or mouse problem only to attract raccoons, seeking to scavenge around your lawn or dig through your garbage cans.